hidalgoabraham/eureka-msmn/README.md

 ![App Screenshot](./calidad_2.png)

 ## How to install:
-For Windows OS, you can run the Eureka MSMN.exe file of the package folder available on: https://drive.google.com/file/d/1QnXycnOk792U68OeCCPjIsB6TgkOxBgr/view?usp=sharing.
+For Windows OS, you can run the Eureka MSMN.exe file included in the package folder available on: https://drive.google.com/file/d/1QnXycnOk792U68OeCCPjIsB6TgkOxBgr/view?usp=sharing.

 Also, you can download this repository an run the Eureka.py file.
 You'll need to previously install the following packages: